luisherranz/i18next-webpack-dedupe-problem/README.md

-# i18next Dedupe FixModuleIdAndChunkIdPlugin ReactDOM Problem
+# The i18next Dedupe FixModuleIdAndChunkIdPlugin ReactDOM Problem

 If you load the `dist/index.html` file in your browser, you can see the error in the console: